• LAUNCH YOUR DREAM

 • CONNECT

-Just two short years ago, as of the date I share this, I weighed one hundred pounds more that I do on this very special day.
+Dream Achievement: My little daughter and meA gigantic reason why I am able to live my American Dream is that I am not anymore.
+Gigantic, that is.
+Just two short years ago, as of the date I share this, I weighed one hundred pounds more than I do on this very special day.

 It is a special day because of this fact.

-I am very, very happy about my dream achievements: my new/old size, my health and my physical abilities.
+I am very, very happy about my dream achievements: my new/old size, my health, and my physical abilities.
 But August 16th is also an extraordinary day for me as it is the very first, incredibly overwhelmingly, saddest day of my life.
 And as the saying goes, you always remember your first.

-This was the day, thirty five years ago that Elvis died.
+This was the day, thirty-five years ago that Elvis died.

 My complete love and adoration for Elvis began very early on, perhaps even oddly so.